TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-Advanced-template.md

 7. Replace `LIVE_IDENTIFIER` with the app identifier of your release app.
 We suggest to setup different apps on HockeyApp for your test and production builds.
 You usually will have way more test versions, but your production version usually has way more crash reports.
 This helps to keep data separated, getting a better overview and less trouble setting the right app versions downloadable for your beta users.

+*Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
+This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

 <a id="udid"></a>
 ## Submit the UDID